Oklahoma liquor license and insurance requirements

 This is to say, just because Oklahoma doesn't have dram shop laws, it doesn't mean you're totally off the hook for your customers' actions, so it's smart to have insurance that covers those liabilities.

-NEXT Insurance offers customized insurance on tap.
-We offer liquor liability insurance alongside our general liability coverage.
-Small business owners can get the right amount of insurance they need to run their businesses with peace of mind.
+NEXT offers customized insurance on tap.
+We offer liquor liability insurance alongside our general liability coverage to help protect your bar, restaurant or small business serving alcohol.

-With our online services, you can get a quote, review coverage options, purchase insurance, and have your certificate of insurance in about 10 minutes.
+Get a quote online, review your coverage options, purchase insurance, and have your certificate of insurance in about 10 minutes.

 About the author